Her future has been calling Katelyn Dambaugh, the South Carolina senior from Goose Creek, S.C., all year.

 “I just went out there and played and me and coach (Kalen Anderson) just went out there and tried to have fun.
 She said if we had fun, we’d do some special things – and we did.”

 Anderson was on the bag for Dambaugh at Rolling Green last summer.
-I got to watch two of Dambaugh’s matches, including her 2-up loss to Japanese teen-ager Nasa Hataoka, who did earn an LPGA Tour card that week last fall, in the round of 32.
+I got to watch two of Dambaugh’s matches, including her 2 and 1 loss to Japanese teen-ager Nasa Hataoka, who did earn an LPGA Tour card that week last fall, in the round of 32.

 Dambaugh possesses a self-assuredness that you see in people who always seem to be making the right decisions.
 She is the kind of player who will be an asset to the LPGA Tour when she finally gets there.